BjornHamels/rdmd/doc/tech/README.md

 ## Display Test

 In the System Menu of the pinball machine there is a Test menu.
 Option 11 in the Test menu is the T.11 Display Test.
 It cycles different patterns and tests the DMD.
-Most of my screenshots are made with one vertical line being displayed, like below.
+Most of my LA/ scope screenshots are made with one vertical line being displayed.

 ## Diagrams